clemenko/dtr_ageoff/readme.md

 ## Run
 Edit the script for the following variables:

-- dtr_server=dtr.dockr.life #server url. https is implied.
+- dtr_server=dtr.dockr.life #server url, https is implied.
 - age=90 #days
 - delete=no #actaully delete the tags
 - username=admin #must be an administrative username